ginuerzh/gost/README_en.md

 ```
 scheme can be divided into two parts: protocol+transport

-protocol: proxy protocol types(http, socks5, shadowsocks),
+protocol: proxy protocol types (http, socks5, shadowsocks),
-transport: data transmission mode(ws, wss, tls, http2, quic), may be used in any combination or individually:
+transport: data transmission mode (ws, wss, tls, http2, quic, kcp), may be used in any combination or individually:

 > http - standard HTTP proxy: http://:8080

-> http+tls - standard HTTPS proxy(may need to provide a trusted certificate): http+tls://:443
+> http+tls - standard HTTPS proxy (may need to provide a trusted certificate): http+tls://:443

 > http2 - HTTP2 proxy and backwards-compatible with HTTPS proxy: http2://:443